byterubpay/byterub-site/_posts/2017-09-30-logs-for-the-Community-meeting-held-on-2017-09-30.md

 **\<rehrar>** ok then
 **\<needmultisig90>** I hear no dissent, so ill just do it then
 **\<rehrar>** :D Meetups
-**\<rehrar>** There's an increasing chance every day that there's a Monero community near you.
+**\<rehrar>** There's an increasing chance every day that there's a ByteRub community near you.
-**\<rehrar>** Justin's group Crypto@UMN is hosting a Monero meetup on 20 October in  Minneapolis.
+**\<rehrar>** Justin's group Crypto@UMN is hosting a ByteRub meetup on 20 October in  Minneapolis.
 This event is open to students and the wider community.
 Free food and drinks will be provided.
 More details here:  https://gopherlink.umn.edu/event/1581653
 **\<rehrar>** There were also meetups in Berlin and Silicon Valley, but I don't have deets
-**\<rehrar>** binaryFate is looking for an organizer to take over the Monero London responsibilities.
+**\<rehrar>** binaryFate is looking for an organizer to take over the ByteRub London responsibilities.
 **\<needmultisig90>** 1 sec
 **\<needmultisig90>** https://www.meetup.com/San-Mateo-Cryptocurrency-Meetup/
 **\<needmultisig90>** Meetup is on the 1st, and every 2 weeks (sundays) after